Now Accepting New Patients ยท Same-Week Appointments

 Understanding Neck Pain and Cervical Radiculopathy

-Neck pain is the fourth leading cause of disability worldwide.
-While many cases are muscular or postural in nature and resolve with conservative care, pain that radiates from the neck into the shoulder, arm, or hand โ€” known as cervical radiculopathy โ€” indicates compression or irritation of a cervical nerve root and warrants specialist evaluation.
+Neck pain is the fourth leading cause of disability worldwide, affecting over 30% of adults in any given year.
+While most episodes are postural or muscular in origin and resolve with conservative care, neck pain that radiates into the shoulder, arm, or hand โ€” known as cervical radiculopathy โ€” indicates compression or chemical irritation of a cervical nerve root and requires specialist evaluation to prevent progression.

 Symptoms